jansucan/beginner-os-developer-diary/README.md

 Initial implementation of memory map detection is finished.
 I have intentionally left some typos and errors in the code so I can illustrate fixing them.

+Before writing more code, I need to start using a code style to ensure consistency and readability of the Assembly and C source codes.

+First, I'm going to make sure that there are no tabs in the Assembly and C source files, and no trailing whitespaces in any text file.
+I will also write a simple git pre-commit hook to ensure that no such files will be commited.